Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/01-new-tank-syndrome-cycling-your-aquarium-properly.md

 ---
-title: New Tank Syndrome: Cycling Your Aquarium Properly
+title: "New Tank Syndrome: Cycling Your Aquarium Properly"
 description: Learn how to prevent new tank syndrome and cycle your aquarium properly.
 A complete guide to establishing a healthy nitrogen cycle for your fish.
 image: images/aquarium-cycling.jpg
 date: 2026-04-13